Phonon-Assisted Photoluminescence and Ultrafast Exciton Dynamics in Two-Dimensional Silicon Carbide: RESULTS

 2D h-BN and h-SiC display fundamentally distinct excitonic landscapes, reflecting pronounced differences in quasiparticle gap magnitude, dielectric screening strength, and the resulting electron–hole correlations.
 In the former, the first optically active exciton emerges at approximately 6.10 eV from interband transitions near the \textbf{K} point, placing it deep within the ultraviolet (DUV) regime \cite{Wirtz2006, Galvani2016}.
-In the latter, the lowest-energy bright exciton appears at approximately 3.5 eV, situated in the UV-A spectral window.
-This substantial spectral separation is primarily governed by the significantly larger quasiparticle gap of h-BN ($\sim$6.86 eV) relative to SiC ($\sim$3.90–4.19 eV), which shifts the entire excitonic manifold of the former to considerably higher energies.
+In the latter, the lowest-energy bright exciton appears at approximately 2.97 eV, situated in the near-UV spectral window.
+This substantial spectral separation is primarily governed by the significantly larger quasiparticle gap of h-BN ($\sim$6.86 eV) relative to SiC ($\sim$4.22 eV), which shifts the entire excitonic manifold of the former to considerably higher energies.

 Beyond this energetic offset, the nature of the excitons differs qualitatively.
-The weak in-plane dielectric screening and large band gap of the former promote strongly localized, Frenkel-like excitons with binding energies exceeding 1000 meV \cite{Wirtz2006, Galvani2016, Arnaud2006}.
-In contrast, the comparatively smaller gap and enhanced screening in the latter give rise to more spatially extended, Wannier–Mott-like excitons with moderate binding energies of approximately 500–600 meV \cite{YuCardona2010, Kira2006}.
+The weak in-plane dielectric screening and large band gap of the former promote strongly localized, Frenkel-like excitons with binding energies of 2.71 eV \cite{Wirtz2006, Galvani2016, Arnaud2006}.
+In contrast, the comparatively smaller gap and enhanced screening in the latter give rise to more spatially extended, Frenkel-like excitons \cite{YuCardona2010, Kira2006} with lower binding energies of approximately 1.17 eV.
 These differences are not merely quantitative but fundamentally reshape the excitonic phase space available for radiative recombination and phonon-assisted processes.
 Accordingly, the former is intrinsically suited to deep-UV excitonic emission, whereas the latter naturally operates in the near-UV regime, where exciton dispersion, binding strength, and coupling to lattice vibrations follow a distinctly different hierarchy.